Moderately Mighty: To What Extent Can Internal Software Metrics Predict App Popularity at Launch?: Discussion

 \subsubsection{\textbf{Implications for Researchers}}

 From a research standpoint, our findings provide meaningful insights into the role of internal software metrics in predicting application popularity.
-Contrary to prior studies that emphasize code size as the dominant or sole predictor of software quality and performance~\cite{el_emam_confounding_2001, herraiz_towards_2007, gil_correlation_2017, scalabrino_improving_2016}, our results demonstrate that a broader set of code metrics contribute significantly to a model's predictive performance.
-This challenges the prevailing assumption that size is the only useful code metric~\cite{gil_correlation_2017, el_emam_confounding_2001} and highlights the value of multidimensional code analysis.
-This finding should encourage the research community to develop a more comprehensive set of code metrics.
+Contrary to earlier studies~\citep{el_emam_confounding_2001,herraiz_towards_2007,gil_correlation_2017,scalabrino_improving_2016} that positioned code size as the principal---or sole---predictor of software quality and performance, our findings reveal that a wider range of metrics also contribute meaningfully to predictive accuracy, especially when context is considered as the king (regression vs. classification), as was also concluded by some other relevant studies---class-level vs method-level evaluation~\citep{landman_empirical_2014,chowdhury2025evidence}, and \#revisions vs. change size based evaluation ~\citep{chowdhury_revisiting_2022}.

+These findings should encourage the research community to develop a more comprehensive set of code metrics and to evaluate them based on different contexts.
 Additionally, the improved performance achieved using feature selection algorithms underscores the importance of this preprocessing step in predictive modeling.
 These findings should motivate future work on designing and evaluating more sophisticated feature selection algorithms to further enhance prediction performance.
 We also observed that a model's performance is significantly impacted by the type of algorithm used for addressing the class imbalance problem, indicating a strong need for additional research in this direction.
 Researchers may also focus on building genre-specific models rather than generic ones, as genre type emerged as an important feature in both of our classification models.
+However, the small number of apps that are commonly available on both F-Droid and the Google Play Store would be a challenge for building such models.